Fabian Gottlieb von der Osten-Sacken: Napoleonic Wars

 As a result of his actions during the battles of Pułtusk and Eylau, Freiherr von Osten-Sacken received the Order of St. Vladimir 2nd class and the Prussian Order of the Red Eagle.
 Shortly thereafter, he was prosecuted on behalf of Count Levin August von Bennigsen.
 The latter's enmity constrained him to resign and spend five years in Saint Petersburg.

 When Napoleon invaded Russia, Osten-Sacken returned to military service at the head of a reserve corps, based in Volynia.
 He was given the task of defending the southern borders of the Empire against the possible invasion by Saxon and Austrian armies.
-In the battle near Volkovysk he defeated a French corps under General Jean Reynier.
-Following Reynier's defeat, Osten-Sacken crossed the border and invaded the Duchy of Warsaw and joining his forces with Count Mikhail Miloradovich, took Warsaw.
+In the battle near Volkovysk (Wolkowisk) he defeated a French corps under General Jean Reynier, and then he was attacked by Karl Schwarzenberg and was beaten.
+Following Volkovysk defeat, however, Osten-Sacken crossed the border and invaded the Duchy of Warsaw and joining his forces with Count Mikhail Miloradovich, took Warsaw.
 Later he successfully operated against Prince Józef Poniatowski.
+Sacken carried out a successful Siege of Jasna Góra (1813).
 His brilliant conquest of Poland won him the Order of Alexander Nevsky.

 During the remaining part of the Napoleonic Wars he participated in the campaigns of the Silesian Army under command of Blücher and was present at the Battle of Katzbach.
 After this battle he was promoted Full General of Infantry.
 For his valour in the Battle of Leipzig he received the Order of St. George of 2nd degree.
-He led the Russian Army in the Battle of Brienne and for this important victory was awarded the Order of St. Andrew.
+He led the Russian Army in the Battle of Brienne and for the successful defence was awarded the Order of St. Andrew.
 In several subsequent engagements he commanded the Silesian Army instead of Blücher.
+Sacken was defeated by Napoleon at the Battle of Montmirail during the Six Days' Campaign.

 On 19 March 1814 Osten-Sacken was appointed the governor-general of Paris.
 During the Hundred Days he served under Michael Andreas Barclay de Tolly.